rodaibrahim/portfolio/README.md

 ---
 ## 🚀What I'm upto
-- I’m working on my data analyst portfolio, focusing on Airbnb data analysis projects like Pricing Trends, Occupancy Rates, Host Behavior, and Review Sentiment Analysis.
+- I'm working on a project analyzing Airbnb data, focusing on Pricing Trends, Occupancy Rates, Host Behavior, and Review Sentiment Analysis.
 My interest in this project started when i begin noticing the price differences between the Airbnb properties I stayed at.
 This sparked my curiosity about how various factors impact pricing, occupancy, and profitability in the Airbnb market.
 - I'm also gaining skills through courses like Microsoft Power BI and Data Analysis with Python on Coursera, aiming to get the Power BI certification.
-- I’m preparing for my graduation in 2025 from the University of Auckland with a degree in Computer Science and Information Management Technology.
+- I’m preparing for my graduation at the end of 2025 from the University of Auckland with a degree in Computer Science and Information Management Technology.

 ## 📬 Get in Touch